rickkas7/localserver/README.md

 # localserver
 *Sample node.js server for communicating with a Particle Photon*

-The event publish and subscribe feature of the Particle Cloud is easy to use and very effective in most cases.
+The event publish and subscribe feature of the Particle Cloud is easy-to-use and very effective in most cases.
 But sometimes you need to transmit more data than is allowed for publishing events.
 Or maybe you need to do some specialized processing.
-A local server implemented in node.js is a useful tool in some cases.
+A server on your home or office network implemented in node.js is a useful tool in some cases.

 This sample implements: